ibm-cloud-docs/cloud-databases/terra-mongodb-tutorial.md

  For more information, see [Provisioning {{site.data.keyword.cloud}} resources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-manage_resources#provision_resources).

- To view sample Terraform templates with the complete Terraform configuration files to test, refer to [Sample templates](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#sample-templates).
+ To view sample Terraform templates with the complete Terraform configuration files to test, see [Sample templates](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#sample-templates).

-For an overview of the Terraform resources and data sources that you can use, see the [Index of Terraform on {{site.data.keyword.cloud}} resources and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list).
+For an overview of Terraform resources and data sources, see [Index of Terraform on {{site.data.keyword.cloud}} resources and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list).